ADD-SP/ngx_waf/rust/README.md

 * `src/cc.rs`: the `#[repr(C)]` layout of the shared memory zone and the callback table of nginx.
 The layout is frozen (a change means bumping `VERSION`), the slot array is reached through the one `Table::from_raw()` view, and the safe operations take `&ZoneHandle`.
+The zone lock is a guard (`ZoneLock`): the allocator and every pointer into the segment are only reachable through it, so an operation cannot allocate without the lock and cannot leave the zone locked on an early return or a panic.
+The glue therefore only carries `lock`, `unlock` and an allocation that expects the caller to hold the lock.
 * `src/modsec.rs`: the hand written libmodsecurity C API bindings.
 The `Instance`/`Transaction` wrappers own the pointers and release them in `Drop`.